 What is missing from the narrative is the later period of her life.
-Hurston spent the last two years of her life spent in Fort Pierce, Fla. and these years are often summed up as obscure, tragic and impoverished.
+Hurston spent the last two years of her life spent in Fort Pierce, Florida, and these years are often summed up as obscure, tragic and impoverished.
 Having visited the town where Hurston spent this time, I was delighted to discover that nothing could be further from the truth.

 Hurston came to Florida’s coastal city at the request of C.E.
 Bolen, editor of the Fort Pierce Chronicle, who persuaded her to write a weekly column for the newspaper.
 She would soon reconnect with Clem C. Benton, an old family friend from her youth.
-Benton, now a practicing physician in the city, treated Hurston like family, allowing her to live rent-free in a home that he owned in the epicenter of the Black community.
+Benton, a practicing physician in the city, treated Hurston like family, allowing her to live rent-free in a home that he owned in the epicenter of the Black community.

-RELATED: Fort Pierce: Florida’s Cultural Heritage Vacation Destination
+- Fort Pierce: Florida’s Cultural Heritage Vacation Destination

 “She was desperately trying to finish that book,” he says.
 “It’s evident when you look at the physical manuscript – five thick binders of work and research.
 She was working tirelessly on this project, revising it over and over in hopes of getting it picked up.”

 City commissioner Rufus Alexander recalls that the woman he knew as Ms. Hurston was far from impoverished.
 “Wealth and poverty were relative terms for us.
 At the time that Zora lived here, you didn’t need a lot of money to survive.
 She was rich because she had a community that cared for her every need.”

-A trip to Fort Pierce, positioned on the Florida Atlantic coast about 120 miles equidistant between family-friendly Orlando and tropical Miami, makes for the perfect road trip destination for the African-American art and literature enthusiast.
+A trip to Fort Pierce, positioned on the Florida Atlantic coast about 120 miles equidistant between family-friendly Orlando and tropical Miami, makes for the perfect road trip destination for the African American art and literature enthusiast.